KeqingLiuVU/DS5690Project/README.md

 - Personal details (name, email address, phone number, school, address, skills, work experience, etc.)
 - Predefined answers to frequently asked job application questions.

-Due to the sensitive nature of this data, it is not included in the public repository.
+Due to the private nature of this information, the dataset is not uploaded to GitHub and is securely stored locally during project execution.

+**Training Parameters and Experimental Info:**

+This project does not involve training the Claude-3.5-Sonnet model directly.
+Instead, the model is accessed through its API for inference.
+The automation workflow integrates this model to enhance job application efficiency.

+**Limitations:**

+The model's responses are based on the input provided, and it may occasionally generate inaccurate or irrelevant answers, which could impact the application quality.

 # Resource links